*Disclaimer – This is NOT a paid or sponsored post, this honest Ericeira hostel review is based on my own experiences in this hostel*

-We, backpackers, know how hostels can make a difference to our trips, so we know the importance of finding a good one.
+We, backpackers, know how backpacker hostels can make a difference to our trips, so we know the importance of finding a good one.

-Hostels have the power to make an ok trip into a good one, a good trip into something more special but also how it can have the opposite effect if the hostel is, well – shit!
+Backpacker Hostels have the power to make an ok trip into a good one, a good trip into something more special but also how it can have the opposite effect if the hostel is, well – shit!

-Now, regular readers will know Forever Roaming the World isn’t a blog that just writes any old post, nor does it just write reviews for the hell of it.
+Now, regular readers will know Forever Roaming the World isn’t a blog that just writes any old post, nor does it just write hostel reviews for the hell of it.

-A hostel veteran
+A backpacker hostels veteran

-It’s fair to say since I started backpacking way back in 2010, I’ve stayed in more than my fair share of hostels all over the world.
+It’s fair to say since I started backpacking way back in 2010, I’ve stayed in more than my fair share of backpacker hostels all over the world.
 I’ve been in every type, and for different lengths of time from few days, weeks, months and even lived in some.
 There have been fantastic ones, some became homes and others?… Well, the less said about them the better.

 However, as with backpacking, plans can change on a whim, you stumble upon places and fall in love with them – and that is exactly what happened here.

-So why did I end up staying longer?
+So why did I end up staying in the Surfers Den hostel longer?
 Well, let me ask you, have you ever walked into a place where you’re instantly engulfed and sucked up in a big ball of positive energy, happiness, smiles, and laughter? – Well that exactly what happens to you from the moment you walk through the gates and greeted by Enrico or Federico.
 This hostel isn’t just about the physical look or its facilities – It’s about the charm, the warmth and special atmosphere it thrives maintain.
 And that is why I ended up forgetting all about that other hostel.

-Don’t get me wrong, over the years there’s been other hostels I’ve loved, felt a special atmosphere in, felt at home but Surfers Den hostel just grabbed hold of me and every other guest I met during my time there.
-So much so, we even nicknamed it Hotel California, if only for the one line in the song – ýou can leave but you can’t check out’
+Don’t get me wrong, over the years there’s been other backpacker hostels I’ve loved, felt a special atmosphere in, felt at home but Surfers Den hostel just grabbed hold of me and every other guest I met during my time there.
+So much so, we even nicknamed it Hotel California, if only for the one line in the song – ýou can leave but you can’t check out’.

-Where is Ericeria and the hostel?
+Where is Ericeira and this backpacker hostel?

-Ericeira wasn’t originally on my radar, but a fellow backpacker had pointed me in it’s direction, and if you’re a backpacker who tries to avoid over-touristy places then this small fishing beach town has a place for you.
+Ericeira wasn’t originally on my radar, but a fellow backpacker had pointed me in it’s direction, and if you’re a backpacker who tries to avoid over-touristy places then this small fishing beach town in Portugal has a place for you.
 Whilst it’s not over-touristy, it does attract its fair share of both local and foreign tourists during the summer and surfing seasons.

 You will find Ericeira on the coast of Portugal, south of fellow surfing spots of Peniche and Nazare, above Sintra and 50 KM from Lisbon.

-The hostel itself couldn’t be in a better position; less than a 100 yards from the main bus station (it’s next door) So perfect for those of you who don’t like booking in advance, want to treck up steep hills or go hunting around the town for hostels.
+The backpacker hostel itself couldn’t be in a better position; less than a 100 yards from the main bus station (it’s next door) So perfect for those of you who don’t like booking in advance, want to trek up steep hills or go hunting around the town for hostels.
 The towns main attractions, shops, funfair, restaurants, cafes, bars, and main beaches are all within walking distance.
 And, the main center only a 5 minute walk away.

-A brief history of the hostel.
+A brief history of the hostel

 Surfers Den Hostel was only opened in July 2018 by two Italian surfer friends Frederico and Enrico.
-I have to say, it was so good and refreshing to meet two owners of a hostel who care so much for their guests, passionate about making their hostel a memorable experience for you and just how dedicated they are.
+I have to say, it was so good and refreshing to meet two owners of a backpacker hostel who care so much for their guests, passionate about making their hostel a memorable experience for you and just how dedicated they are.

 The two of them built the hostel up by themselves after acquiring a plot and a rundown building.
 They grafted, cleaned, built and decked the hostel themselves.
 They literally put their own sweat and blood into making this hostel ready.